Stovetop beef stew with red wine is an easy, hearty, and flavorful winter soup that will leave you warm and cozy on a cold day!

 Besides the wine, I used a little Worcestershire sauce, a couple bay leaves, and a handful of fresh thyme from my herb garden to flavor the broth.

-After the beef simmers for an hour and a half or so, you add your potatoes, carrots, and onions and cook for another hour before finally adding some frozen peas.
+After the beef simmers in the Dutch oven for an hour and a half or so, you add your potatoes, carrots, and onions and cook for another hour before finally adding some frozen peas.

 Spacing everything out like that helps make the meat ultra-tender, perfectly cook the root veggies, and keep the peas from getting mushy or gritty.